 The selected time range must fall within the last 30 days.
 For example, you cannot select a one week range from the previous year.

 - You can now drill down to view finer-grained SQL data.
-For example, clicking on the Top SQL by CPU Insight now displays SQL analytic information with a higher level of granularity.
+For example, open the navigation menu and then click Observability & Management.
+Under Operations Insights, click Oracle SQL Warehouse and then Top SQL by CPU.
+You can now view SQL analytic information with a higher level of granularity.